James Ransone: Personal life and death

-In May 2021, on his Instagram account, Ransone wrote that he was sexually abused by his math tutor Timothy Rualo in 1992.
-He reported his allegations to the Baltimore County police in March 2020, but they declined to pursue the charges after an investigation.
+In May 2021, Ransone wrote on his Instagram account that he was sexually abused for around six months by his math tutor in 1992, and that this was a factor in the alcohol and heroin addictions he later struggled with.
+He further described how the abuse led to a "lifetime of shame and embarrassment".
+He reported his allegations to Baltimore County Police in March 2020, but they declined to pursue the charges after an investigation.
 The Baltimore County School System was informed of the allegations, according to police; school officials acknowledged having been notified of a "concern" but declined to specify what actions had been taken.